nicorenaldo/nicorenaldo/README.md

 <!-- About -->
 I'm a third year Electrical Engineering student at Universitas Gadjah Mada.
-I love making things with microcontrollers and RasPi to solve problems and learning new things along the way.
+I love making things with microcontrollers and Raspberry Pi to solve my everyday problems and learning new things along the way.
 Currently being part of the Bangkit Academy program.

-Other interests: Machine Learning, Django, Stonksss
+Other interests: Machine Learning, Django, Stonks Check out my website : <a href="nicorenaldo.github.io">Link</a>

 ### 🔧 Technologies & Tools

   ---

-- Arduino & ESP
-- Raspberry Pi
 - Tensorflow
 - Django
+- Arduino, ESP, Raspberry Pi

 ### ⚡ Hobbies